Health Inequities Seminar Series

 Free webinars about the impact of health inequities

 CEDAR’s Health Inequities Seminar Series aims to build awareness and advance understanding about the impact systemic health inequities have on cancer early detection and treatment though interactive talks and discussion with leaders in the field.
+All are welcome.

 Reach out with any questions or let us know if there's a speaker you'd recommend or a topic you'd like to see discussed here.